 If you’re feeling pretty good running 4 km and now you want to take it to the next level, this is the training guide for you.
 Over 8 weeks, you’ll build up your speed, strength and endurance to reach your personal best.

 Run: This refers to running at a pace that you are comfortable with.
 The key is that you cover the distance.

-Run fast: There are six runs in this guide that are defined as ‘run fast’ – there is no specific definition for this other than it needs to be faster than the comfortable pace you regularly run at.
+Fast run: There is no specific definition for this speed – it just needs to be faster than the comfortable pace you regularly run at.
 Get into the habit of timing your regular runs and your fast runs to ensure you are stepping up the speed a little.

-Long runs: Each weekend the guide includes a long run.
-Run these at a comfortable pace, don’t think about speed or distance, just enjoy getting the kms in your legs.
-For the Sunday runs, structure it in minutes, not kms, it is also a good opportunity to try out new courses or even go off road with some trail running.
+Long run: Each weekend in this guide includes a long run, defined by time rather than distance.
+Run these at a comfortable pace – don’t think about how fast or far you’re going, just enjoy getting your legs moving.
+This is also a good opportunity to try out new courses or even go off road with some trail running.

-Interval training: To improve speed you need to up your pace.
-Interval training involves running at an increased pace followed by running recovery at a slower pace.
-Run 400m hard and recover by jogging and/or walking 400m.
-Before interval training it is important to warm-up by jogging a km or two, stretching, and doing a few sprints of 100m.
+Interval training: This is how you improve your speed.
+Interval training involves bursts of running at an increased pace, followed by a recovery period running at a slower pace.
+For examole, run 400 m hard and fast, and recover by jogging or walking 400 m then repeat.
+Before interval training it’s important to warm up by jogging a kilometre or two, stretching, and doing a few sprints of 100 m.
 Cool down afterwards with a short jog.

-Tempo runs: This training technique involves continuous runs with an easy beginning, a build up in the middle, then ease back and cruise to the finish.
-A typical tempo run begins with 5-10 minutes easy running, continues with 10-15 faster running, and finishes with 5-10 minutes cooling down.
+Tempo run: This training technique involves continuous runs with an easy beginning, a build up in the middle, then ease back and cruise to the finish.
+A typical tempo run begins with 5-10 minutes easy running, continues with 10-15 minutes faster running, and finishes with 5-10 minutes cooling down.

 Download the full guide here.